LaunchCode-Education-Archived/cs50x-live/calendar/cs50/unit2-advanced-c/module5/materials/studios/secret-santa/README.md

 What gift does David Malan give? a kazoo
 What gift does Andi Peng give? a linkedIn connection What gift does Doug Lloyd give? homemade pesto
-Twas the night before CS50 ...
+Twas the night before the day ...
 ... in the morning everyone rushed downtairs to rip open their boxes:
 Andi Peng received a kazoo!
 Thanks Santa!
 Doug Lloyd received a linkedIn connection!
 Thanks Santa!